github/docs/content/get-started/onboarding/getting-started-with-your-github-account.md

 #### Forking a repository
 A fork is a copy of a repository that you manage, where any changes you make will not affect the original repository unless you submit a pull request to the project owner.
 Most commonly, forks are used to either propose changes to someone else's project or to use someone else's project as a starting point for your own idea.
 For more information, see "[Working with forks](/github/collaborating-with-pull-requests/working-with-forks)".
 ### 2. Importing your projects
 If you have existing projects you'd like to move over to {% data variables.product.product_name %} you can import projects using the {% data variables.product.prodname_dotcom %} Importer, the command line, or external migration tools.
-For more information, see “[Importing source code to {% data variables.product.prodname_dotcom %}](/github/importing-your-projects-to-github/importing-source-code-to-github)."
+For more information, see "[Importing source code to {% data variables.product.prodname_dotcom %}](/github/importing-your-projects-to-github/importing-source-code-to-github)."

 ### 3. Managing collaborators and permissions
 You can collaborate on your project with others using your repository's issues, pull requests, and project boards.
 You can invite other people to your repository as collaborators from the **Collaborators** tab in the repository settings.
-For more information, see “[Inviting collaborators to a personal repository](/github/setting-up-and-managing-your-github-user-account/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository)."
+For more information, see "[Inviting collaborators to a personal repository](/github/setting-up-and-managing-your-github-user-account/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository)."

 You are the owner of any repository you create in your user account and have full control of the repository.
 Collaborators have write access to your repository, limiting what they have permission to do.
-For more information, see “[Permission levels for a user account repository](/github/setting-up-and-managing-your-github-user-account/managing-user-account-settings/permission-levels-for-a-user-account-repository)."
+For more information, see "[Permission levels for a user account repository](/github/setting-up-and-managing-your-github-user-account/managing-user-account-settings/permission-levels-for-a-user-account-repository)."

 ### 4. Managing repository settings
 As the owner of a repository you can configure several settings, including the repository's visibility, topics, and social media preview.
-For more information, see “[Managing repository settings](/github/administering-a-repository/managing-repository-settings)."
+For more information, see "[Managing repository settings](/github/administering-a-repository/managing-repository-settings)."

 ### 5. Setting up your project for healthy contributions
 {% ifversion fpt %}
 To encourage collaborators in your repository, you need a community that encourages people to use, contribute to, and evangelize your project.
-For more information, see “[Building Welcoming Communities](https://opensource.guide/building-community/)" in the Open Source Guides.
+For more information, see "[Building Welcoming Communities](https://opensource.guide/building-community/)" in the Open Source Guides.

 By adding files like contributing guidelines, a code of conduct, and a license to your repository you can create an environment where it's easier for collaborators to make meaningful, useful contributions.
-For more information, see “[Setting up your project for healthy contributions](/communities/setting-up-your-project-for-healthy-contributions)."
+For more information, see "[Setting up your project for healthy contributions](/communities/setting-up-your-project-for-healthy-contributions)."
 {% endif %}
 {% ifversion ghes or ghae %}
 By adding files like contributing guidelines, a code of conduct, and support resources to your repository you can create an environment where it's easier for collaborators to make meaningful, useful contributions.
-For more information, see “[Setting up your project for healthy contributions](/communities/setting-up-your-project-for-healthy-contributions)."
+For more information, see "[Setting up your project for healthy contributions](/communities/setting-up-your-project-for-healthy-contributions)."
 {% endif %}

 ### 6. Using GitHub Issues and project boards
 You can use GitHub Issues to organize your work with issues and pull requests and manage your workflow with project boards.
 For more information, see "[About issues](/issues/tracking-your-work-with-issues/about-issues)" and [About project boards](/issues/organizing-your-work-with-project-boards/managing-project-boards/about-project-boards)."

 ### 7. Managing notifications
 Notifications provide updates about the activity on {% data variables.product.product_name %} you've subscribed to or participated in.
 If you're no longer interested in a conversation, you can unsubscribe, unwatch, or customize the types of notifications you'll receive in the future.
-For more information, see “[About notifications](/github/managing-subscriptions-and-notifications-on-github/setting-up-notifications/about-notifications)."
+For more information, see "[About notifications](/github/managing-subscriptions-and-notifications-on-github/setting-up-notifications/about-notifications)."

 ### 8. Working with {% data variables.product.prodname_pages %}
 You can use {% data variables.product.prodname_pages %} to create and host a website directly from a {% data variables.product.product_name %} repository.
-For more information, see “[About {% data variables.product.prodname_pages %}](/pages/getting-started-with-github-pages/about-github-pages)."
+For more information, see "[About {% data variables.product.prodname_pages %}](/pages/getting-started-with-github-pages/about-github-pages)."

 {% ifversion fpt %}
 ### 9. Using {% data variables.product.prodname_discussions %}